asaidimu/alcides/README.md

 There exists better and more featured unit testing frameworks in the JavaScript ecosystem; Why then, would I go about creating another? **Academics**. <br/>

-This project is purely an academic endeavor and _should not be used in actual development_.
+This project is purely an academic endeavor.

 ## What's in a name ?